Swirlboy/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File holberton.h is the header file with the functions prototypes.

-File _putchar.c is the file that contains the _putchar function.
+File _putchar.c is the file that contains the _putchar function :-)